 - Enforcement of social distancing to prevent close contact between trial participants

 - Allowing defendants and their attorneys to examine their reconfigured courtrooms in advance of trial

-If you have questions about the status of your criminal case in New Jersey, or if you need representation for a scheduled criminal trial in Bergen County, we encourage you to get in touch.
+If you have questions about the status of your criminal case in New Jersey, or if you need representation for a scheduled criminal trial in Essex County, we encourage you to get in touch.
 For a free and confidential consultation with criminal defense attorney Scott Gorman, call 201-489-9199 or contact us online now.

 Published in Categories: Criminal Defense